 In this section, students will need to solve passage-based questions.
 Even you are starting your CLAT preparation or have begun your revision, read further to get complete overview of the CLAT Legal Reasoning syllabus, top books, and 40+ practice questions to score well in this section.

-The Legal Reasoning Section of CLAT 2026 plays an important role to determine your overall rank.
-The section in CLAT Exam is to check your ability to understand legal passages and draw logical conclusions, even if you don't have legal knowledge.
+The Legal Reasoning Section of CLAT 2026 plays a major role in determining your overall rank.
+The section in the CLAT Exam is to check your ability to understand legal passages and draw logical conclusions, even if you don't have legal knowledge.
 As per the CLAT Legal Reasoning syllabus 2026, candidates will need to attempt passage-based questions.

-These questions are framed in a way that tests critical thinking, comprehension skills, and reasoning, making it essential for students to practice legal caselets regularly.
-Whether you're starting your CLAT preparation or looking to refine it, this guide provides a complete overview of the CLAT Legal Reasoning syllabus, top books, and 40+ practice questions to help you master the section.
+The legal reasoning paper will test the critical thinking, comprehension skills, and reasoning, making it essential for students to practice legal caselets regularly.
+This guide provides a complete overview of the CLAT Legal Reasoning syllabus, top books, and 40+ practice questions to help you master the section.

 - CLAT Legal Reasoning Section: Overview